learning-zone/bootstrap-css-basics/README.md

 ## Q. What is Bootstrap collapsing elements?

 Bootstrap collapsing elements enables you to collapse any particular element without writing any JavaScript code or the accordion markup.
-In Bootstrap to apply collapsing elements you have to add data-toggle= “collapse” to the controller element along with a data-target or href to automatically assign control of a collapsible element.
+In Bootstrap to apply collapsing elements you have to add data-toggle= “collapse" to the controller element along with a data-target or href to automatically assign control of a collapsible element.
 Likewise, you can use .collapse (options), .collapse (‘show’) or .collapse (‘hide’)

 <div align="right">
     <b><a href="#">↥ back to top</a></b>